 Understanding The Mutual Funds

 A mutual fund is a form of financial vehicle that invests in securities such as stocks, bonds, money market instruments, and other assets by pooling money from many investors.
 Furthermore, professional money managers manage mutual funds, distribute assets and attempt to generate capital gains or income for the investors’ fund.
-The portfolio of a mutual fund is built and managed to meet the investment objectives indicated in the prospectus.
-In addition, annual fees (known as cost ratios) and, in some cases, commissions are charged by mutual funds, which can affect their overall results.

 Mutual funds provide access to professionally managed portfolios of shares, bonds, and other securities to small and individual investors.
 As a result, each stakeholder shares in the fund’s gains and losses proportionally.

-Are they Halal?
+Are They Halal?

 List of the Halal Funds

-The following is a list of the sharia-compliant funds according to Islamic Finance Guru
+The following is a list of the sharia-compliant funds according to Islamic Finance Guru:

 - HSBC Islamic Global Equity Index (Mainly Developed Markets Stocks Mutual Fund)